-Air temperature anomalies for Croatia in Winter 2012/2013
+Air temperature anomalies for Croatia in Summer 2013

-During the winter 2012/2013 the average winter air temperatures (December, January, February) were above the multi-annual average (1961-1990) with the exception of Zavižan.
-Corresponding air temperature anomalies for the winter 2012/2013 were within the range from -0.7°C to 1.4°C.
+During the summer (June, July, August) 2013 average summer air temperatures in Croatia were above the multi-annual average (1961-1990).
+Corresponding air temperature anomalies for summer 2013 were within the range from 1.2°C to 2.6°C.

-Precipitation amounts for Croatia in Winter 2012/2013
+Precipitation amounts for Croatia in Summer 2013